 The Dolomites have been a UNESCO World Heritage Site since 2009.
 Their unique, monumental beauty and their geological and geomorphic significance earned the Dolomites the designation of protected area and the right to the title of UNESCO World Heritage Site.
 Nine areas in total, including the Nature Reserve of the Sciliar-Catinaccio/Schlern-Rosengarten are officially among the most beautiful landscapes in the world.
 The Sciliar, Dolomite peak and meeting point for the witches of the Sciliar, is the emblem and symbol mountain of the Dolomites.

-The villages of the holiday region of the Alpe di Siusi are situated in the heart of the Dolomites, where cable cars guarantee you a comfortable ascent to the rocky heart of the Dolomites.
+The villages of the Alpe di Siusi holiday area are situated in the heart of the Dolomites, where cable cars guarantee you a comfortable ascent to the rocky heart of the Dolomites.
 The mountain world of the Dolomites can be experienced in countless ways: on skis and snowboards in the winter months, on foot or by mountain bike in summer.
 Those who like a bit of action will have no trouble exploring the Dolomites: from paragliding to a trip with a horse-drawn carriage from Bullaccia/Puflatsch to a hiking tour through the Nature Reserve of the Sciliar-Catinaccio.